-We are also aware of an upcoming presentation at a medical meeting that will discuss malformation rates of topiramate-exposed infants.
-We are unable to determine the impact, if any, that the results of the Danish study, the retrospective study announced in July 2011, FORTRESS or the upcoming presentation of topiramate may have on the approvability of QNEXA or our stock price.
-If the results of any or all of these studies are viewed negatively by the FDA and/or investors, they will have a material adverse impact on our ability to gain approval for QNEXA and our ability to raise additional capital at acceptable terms.
+We are unable to determine the impact, if any, that the results of the Danish study, the Slone Study, the retrospective study announced in July 2011, or FORTRESS may have on the approvability of Qnexa or our stock price.
+If the results of any or all of these studies are viewed negatively by the FDA and/or investors, they will have a material adverse impact on our ability to gain approval for Qnexa and our ability to raise additional capital at acceptable terms.